Periodic Table

 Divide by two to get smallest whole number ratio

-Chemical formula of Iron (II) sulphate (VI) is thus:
+Chemical formula of Sodium dichromate (VI) is thus: Na2Cr2O7

-This means: 1 atom of Iron combine with 1 sulphate (VI) radical.
+This means: 2 atoms of Sodium combine with 1 dichromate (VI) radical.

 Divide by two to get smallest whole number ratio

-This means: 1 atom of Copper combine with 1 sulphate (VI) radical.
+This means: 1 atom of Calcium combines with 2 hydrogen carbonate radicals.

 Divide by two to get smallest whole number ratio